 The Meal Voucher Program, administered by the Office of the Dean of Students, was created to assist enrolled Cal Poly students who find themselves in extreme financial need and are experiencing food insecurity as a result.
 The Meal Voucher Program aims to support students who have limited access to regular and nutritional meals.
 The meal voucher program should not be used as an alternative option to other available resources.

-Students are limited to $75 per quarter with a maximum of 3 quarters of support.
+- Students are limited to $100 per quarter of support.

 Meal Voucher funds can be used at the following locations:

 - Vista Grande